RedisLabs/redislabs-docs/content/rv/quick-setup.md

 Once done with all databases, click on **Continue**.

-Behind the scenes, RV is performing a few operations based on your
+Behind the scenes, Redis Cloud Pro is performing a few operations based on your
 inputs:

 - Calculating the necessary resources